xdmnl/api-documentation/source/includes/_endpoints.md

 **If a message appears in multiple inboxes, it will appear once for each inbox**.

-Below is table of the field names & descriptions that will be included in the export.
+Below is a table of the field names & descriptions that will be included in the export.

 | Name                | Desctiption                                                                                                                                       |
 |---------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|